mehrnoush68/chat-app/README.md

 *⏱ Time to complete: 15-20 mins*

-**🎯 Each student should complete this independently, testing along the way**

-**TEST THE SITE LAYOUT IN ALL SCREEN SIZES AFTER EACH LETTER/STEP**
+**🎯 Each student should complete this independently, testing along the way.
+TEST THE SITE LAYOUT IN ALL SCREEN SIZES AFTER EACH LETTER/STEP**
 ---

 ### A. Design system properties